 But it is not as easy to sit and listen to someone.
 When someone tells you how they feel, it is very hard to argue with their feelings.
 I can invalidate and debate a point you say, but I can’t invalidate how you feel.

-My intention in creating this webinar was to create a piece of content that would truly change the narrative.
-I wanted people to really hear and see what Marcus and Vincent were saying and to try to see how criminal justice reform was linked to social justice movements.
+My intention in creating this brand activism webinar was to create a piece of content that would truly change the narrative.
+I wanted you to really hear and see what Marcus and Vincent were saying and to try to see how criminal justice reform was linked to social justice movements.
 I truly feel the webinar we recorded was a gift for anyone who is able to hear it.

 Marcus, Vincent, and I come from all different walks of life.
 Vincent was in California, Marcus was in Manhattan and I recorded from Westchester.
 All three of us have vastly different political perspectives.
 And even though we disagreed, we disagreed with tact, and most importantly, with respect.